• The Diabetic Foot

 • Anticonvulsants

-I have chosen to offer a selection of non-drug options to my clients.
-These include:
+I have chosen to offer a selection of non-drug options including:

 1) Medical Foods